-Eruma Net ready
+Net

-Stay cool with our Truma Aventa air conditioning range for more comfort
+Stay cool with our Truma Aventa air conditioning range for more comfort www.trumauk.com/aventa heating | cooling | controlling

-Rear Wall-mounted Bike Rack

->Thule Elite G2

-Lockable platform - The platform lock creates excellent dynamic force control and perfectly secures the bikes during transport.

-The platform is locked manually and can easily be clicked in the and can easily be clicked in the upwards position when not in use.

-Wheel holders -

-Finding the perfect position for your bike is easy thanks to adjustable wheel holders.
-They enable you to transport all kinds of bikes with various sizes.

-- · 2 versions: Standard and Short

-- 2 bikes, extendable to 3 or 4
+Rear Wall-mounted Bike Rack >Thule Elite G2 e bike 2:4 The perfect all-round bike rack Extra strong aluminium Lockable platform - The platform guarantees stability and lock creates excellent dynamic reliability. force control and perfectly secures the bikes during transport.
+The platform is locked manually and can easily be clicked in the upwards position when not in use.
+Bike holders -Wheel holders -Adjustable soft-touch bike holders can easily be Finding the perfect position for your bike repositioned to align with the bike frame. is easy thanks to adjustable wheel holders.
+They enable you to transport all kinds of bikes with Sliding rails - The rails various sizes. are adjustable from left to right.
+They easily slide to make sure you find 2 versions: Standard and Short the best position for 2 bikes, extendable to 3 or 4 your bikes without effort.

 - Weight: 10.1kg

 - Max. loading weight: 60kg

 - Max. bike weight: 30kg

-- Max. bike weight 4th rail: 15kg
+- Max, bike weight 4th rail: 15kg

-- · Suitable for e-bikes
+- Suitable for e-bikes